tnkrueckergreen/PyBootMatic/README.md

 - Ensure that you have root privileges before running the script.

 - Additional dependencies may be required based on your system configuration.
-If you encounter errors, you might have unmet dependencies.
+If you encounter errors, you may have unmet dependencies.